How to set it up

 How to enable reminders and escalations

-If you'd like instructions on how to set-up reminders, head to this article.
+For a step-by-step guide on how to set-up reminders and escalations, head to this article.

 - To enable notifications via email for response SLA violation, go to Admin-> email notifications and toggle on the Next response SLA reminder and violation.